dlstreamer/dlstreamer/docs/index.md

 _args.add_argument("-d", "--detection_model", help="Required.
 Path to an .xml file with object detection model",
                    required=True, type=str)
 ```
 Next, function `process_frame` defines post-processing.
 As we said above, this code is for SSD-like models, so please feel free to replace it with your own post-processing implementation that suffices your custom model.
-Meanwhile, let's take a look at usage of GVA API in this piece.
+Meanwhile, let's take a look at usage of DL Streamer API in this piece.

 Tons of image information regarding current video frame can be obtain with gstgva.video_frame.VideoFrame.video_info.
 You can get image width, height, channels format and much more:
 ```python